 - Antenna – If you want access to your local TV channels, find yourself a decent antenna.
 Not only can you watch those channels for free, you can also see them in HD.
-We’ve used this antenna for years, and it’s pretty rad.
-Or try this one, which one of our friends just bought.
+We’ve used an antenna for years, and it’s pretty rad.

 - DVD Player – You’ve almost certainly got one of these already, but if you don’t, go get one.
 You can buy a quality DVD Player for under $40 these days.
 Use it to watch the movies you have, or hit the Redbox once a week for family movie night!